-This article shows how to determine a pressure drop value with SimScale using the online post-processor.
+This article shows how to determine a pressure drop value with SimScale using two workflows: result controls and the online post-processor.

 Solution

-Another available option to obtain the pressure drop more precisely between the inlet and outlet face is to use the Surface data item under Result control and directly obtaining the pressure values on the inlet and outlet faces.
+One option to obtain the pressure drop between the inlet and outlet is to use the Surface data item under Result control.
+After the simulation finishes running, this allows the user to directly obtain the pressure values on the inlet and outlet faces.

-Once the simulation finishes, you can access these results controls and extract the pressure values from the plots available under Run -> Area averages.
+Once the simulation finishes, you can access these results and extract the pressure values from the plots available under Run -> Area averages, as the image above shows.

 By calculating the difference between the two pressure values of the last iteration, we get the pressure drop of the model.